© 1997-2013 Jerry Emanuelson

 With sleep dentistry, the patient is completely asleep while the dental work is being done.
 With sedation dentistry, the patient is not asleep, but is so deeply sedated that he usually forgets completely about the fear of needles for a while.

-The major problem is that all sleep dentistry and most (but not all) sedation dentistry requires the use of a needle in the arm to put the patient to sleep or to sedate him.
+The major problem is that all sleep dentistry and most (but not all) sedation dentistry requires the use of a needle in the arm to put the patient to sleep or to sedate the patient.
 Some sedation dentistry uses only oral sedation (taking a strong tranquilizer pill in the dentist office an hour or so before the dental procedure).
 Both sleep dentistry and sedation dentistry often use nitrous oxide before administering the sedative or anesthetic when it is given with a needle in the arm.

 Like all needle phobias, the particular procedure has to be individualized to accommodate the particular fears of the patient.
 When it comes to dental needle phobias, individual differences tend to be quite unique to the individual.
 It is a good idea to have brief telephone conversation with the dentist before making the appointment to make sure that your particular needle phobia can be accommodated.

 Although the great majority of dentists will do nothing to help needle phobics (except possibly offering nitrous oxide, which can be very useful in many cases), sleep dentistry and sedation dentistry are becoming increasingly popular among a very small percentage of dentists.
-You just need to make the effort to find the good dentists, and the specific dentist who is the most appropriate for your individual situation.
+You just need to make the effort to find the best dentists, and the specific dentist who is the most appropriate for your individual situation.

 This page was started on February 14, 1997.
 This Needle Phobia Page has been on the internet continuously for more than 16 years, and it is still updated frequently.
 It will continue to have frequent additions and modifications as often as possible, and as I acquire new information.